Skip to content

 3. Sets up iOS provisioning profiles and certificates

-4. Runs Fastlane to build and upload to App Store Connect
+4. Runs Fastlane release lane to build and upload to App Store Connect

-The iOS release requires Ruby 3.1 or later.
-Make sure Ruby is installed on your machine before running iOS releases.
+Both Android and iOS releases require Ruby 3.1 or later, as Fastlane is used for the release process on both platforms.
+Make sure Ruby is installed on your machine before running releases.

 Keystore and certificates